 Lawrence Hargrave Drive - northern amphitheatre embankment slip

-RMS has undertaken a range of work to increase stability in the embankment in the northern amphitheatre on Lawrence Hargrave Drive since a land slip occurred in March 2012.
+Roads and Maritime Services has undertaken a range of work to increase stability in the embankment in the northern amphitheatre on Lawrence Hargrave Drive since a land slip occurred in March 2012.

 This work has focussed on construction of a sea wall to protect the embankment from erosion and drainage work and the installation of depressurisation wells to decrease water pressure in the slip.

-RMS is continuing to monitor and review the impact of this work on the stability of the slope.
+Roads and Maritime is continuing to monitor and review the impact of this work on the stability of the slope.
 This includes reviewing real time monitoring data and evaluating the movement within the embankment, and the water pressure level.
 See the management of instability page for further details.

 This information is helping to guide the continued management of the embankment in the northern amphitheatre.

-During the second half of 2013 RMS will continue with a range of minor work at the site, including installing access gates and asset protection work.
+Roads and Maritime will continue with a range of minor work at the site, including installing access gates and asset protection work.
 This work will be completed with only minor impacts to road users.
 Lawrence Hargrave Drive may be reduced to one lane during some stages of some of the work, but through access will be maintained at all times.
 There will be no impact to pedestrian access.

 In 2006 the embankment in the northern amphitheatre dropped approximately eight centimetres.
 In 2008 it dropped a further two metres.
 In July 2011 there was a storm event that caused a further 1.5 metre movement and a new slip area.